 Of all the types of inflammation that occurs in the human body, purulent inflammation is rightfully considered one of the most difficult and potentially dangerous for both health and life.
 The severity of the course of any purulent process depends primarily on such factors as the location of the abscess, its prevalence, the state of the human body, its immunity, age, the presence of concomitant diseases and much more.

 author: doctor Alafinov V.D.

 Purulent atheroma is an acute microbial inflammation of the contents of a sealed and stretched sebaceous cutaneous gland.
 Sebaceous glands are located in the thickness of the skin and closely adjacent to the hair follicles.
 These glands produce fatty grease for hair and skin.
-When plugging the excretory ducts, cysts can be formed - sacs filled with a pulp-like sebaceous mass.
+When plugging the excretory ducts, cysts can be formed - pouches filled with a pulp-like sebaceous mass.
 In all places where hair grows and there are sebaceous glands, atheromas can form.
 Most often they appear in the area of the head, face, back, neck, genitals.